hieplpvip/ctf-writeup/HCMUS-CTF 2021/SimpleCalculator/README.md

 HCMUS-CTF{d4ngErous_eVal}
 ```

-For the sake of fun, we can also dump `index.php`:
+Just for the sake of completeness, we can also dump `index.php`:

 ```php
 <?php